akilby/drug_pricing/README.md

 Run `python -m spacy download en_core_web_sm`

 ## Components
-### Data Collection
-The primary component here is a scheduler that allows for extraction from various subreddits and over flexible periods of time.
-It persists all retrieved data in a MongoDB database.
-The entrance point for the scheduler is the `src.__main__` file.
+The entrance point for running programs is the `src.__main__` file.
+The full list of available command line functionality is displayed below.
+Specific and relevant commands are also discussed in more detail in their corresponding subsections.

 You can optionally use commands in a provided Makefile to simplify program running.

 **Command Line Functionality**